-The surplus target and the expenditure ceiling set the total economic scope in the budget process.
-The guiding principle is that expenditure increases within an area must be covered by expenditure cuts within the same area.
-The draft budget must include all revenues and expenditures, as well as other payments that affect the borrowing needs of the central government (the completeness principle).
-Expenditures are to be reported on the expenditure side of the budget, while revenues are to be reported on the revenue side of the budget.
+The guiding principle in the work on the budget is that any expenditure increases in an area must be covered by expenditure cuts in the same area.
+Another important principle is that the Government's draft budget must include all income and expenditures, as well as other payments that affect the borrowing needs of the central government (the principle of completeness).

 Effective external monitoring of fiscal policy at both international and national level is important to the long-term sustainability of fiscal policy.
 At international level, fiscal policy is primarily monitored by various EU bodies, as well as by the OECD and the International Monetary Fund.
 Several government agencies are responsible for monitoring fiscal policy at national level, including the Swedish Fiscal Policy Council, the National Institute of Economic Research and the Swedish National Financial Management Authority.